During your pregnancy, you have the power to influence your baby’s future health.

-Providing the right balance of nutrients while your baby is growing and their organs are forming will help them to develop healthily and this will stand to them for their whole lives.
+Providing the right balance of nutrients while your baby is growing and their organs are forming will help them to develop healthily.
+This will stand to them for their whole lives.
 Some key nutrients during this stage include folic acid, omega-3 fatty acids, vitamin D and iron.

 Sources: Leafy green vegetables such as spinach and broccoli, fortified cereals, citrus fruits and your folic acid supplement.